gominokouhai: (Default)

 gominokouhai: (Inspector Fuckup)

 My preferred serve at the moment is—no really, trust me on this—whisky and cream soda.
 Get yourself a nice smoky Islay blend (Black Bottle is good, plus the purchase of it pisses off Donald Trump; Islay Mist is far superior if you can find it), pack an old-fashioned glass with plenty of ice, and add cream soda.
 Since I am a posh New Town bastard these days, none of the supermarkets round here sell cream soda.
-I have to walk for twenty minutes before I can get to the grotty kind of store that has a proper shelf full of Barr's products.
+I have to walk for twenty minutes before I can get to the grotty kind of shop that has a proper shelf full of Barr's products.
 It is worth the walk.

 There is a commonly held belief that one shouldn't add mixers to single malts.
 This view is incorrect.
 You still shouldn't, ever, add mixer to single malts, unless you have a really good reason, which I often do.
 In defiance of this naive view, I have tried the same pour with Smokehead.
 Smokehead is a single malt (Scuttlebutt has it that it's a seven-year-old vatted Ardbeg with a dash of 10yo), but it still doesn't work as well in this serve as Islay Mist, which is a bloody fantastic drop for a blend, and cheap too, if you can find it.

-Limited Edition, single cask, Ximenez finish cask strength 1996 Ben Riach: bloody marvellous.
+Limited Edition, single hogshead, Ximenez finish cask strength 1996 Ben Riach: bloody marvellous.
 This is the bottle I was saving for when Maggie died, and now I finally have something for which I should thank the horrendous old bitch.
 Worth waiting for.
 Not a lot of point in my reviewing this, since most of you will never get to drink any.
 I have bottle no. 112 of 310, and this one's not coming round again.
 But nonetheless: bloody marvellous.
 Tart apple, hint of stewed raisins, and strong acetone on the nose; incredibly sticky mouthfeel, with a touch of burnt golden syrup on the palate; lighter notes and the sherry and oak all come out when you add a drop of water.
 The concentrated essence of apfelstrudel in a glass.
 Bloody beautiful.
 Thanks, Mags.
 Please feel free to die again any time you like.

 Now, who's up for clubbing together to buy a cask of something nice, so that we may drink it when Gideon Osborne is finally deservingly assassinated?